Informative

 Picture Courtesy: Sagar Kasana (successfully summited Mt.
 Everest on 22nd May 2019)

 Even though Mt.
-Everest is nowhere close to being one of the most technical climbs, you still need to have certain skills and a level of understanding about the equipment you’ll be using as well as the pros and cons regarding certain situations.
+Everest is nowhere close to being one of the most technical climbs, you still need to have certain skills and a level of understanding about the equipment you’ll be using as well as the pros and cons of certain situations.
 It goes without saying that technical competence is required for a safe trip up and down such a high mountain peak.
 Regardless, some people go there extremely ill-prepared and in the event that a small fraction is able to successfully summit, they end up setting a bad example for others.
 The others may not share the same amount of extreme luck and therefore, best case scenario, may not succeed in summiting.
 Don’t rely so heavily on luck or your Sherpa and take ownership of your expedition and summit-success by mastering some of the following technical skills.
+Remember, it is also your duty as a responsible climber to be as self-reliant as possible so you are not putting others on the mountain at an increased risk.

 1. Basic Rock Climbing (indoors or outdoors)

-Using of harness, helmet, carabiners, belay device.
-Climbing principles, belaying the lead climber, tying knots like figure8, clove hitch.
+Skills: Use of harness, helmet, carabiners, belay device.
+Climbing principles, belaying the lead climber, tying knots like figure of 8, clove hitch.

-With slabby rock faces, vertical rock faces, different types of landing areas, how to tackle an overhang, rappelling diagonally.
+Skills: Descending on slabby rocks, vertical rock faces, different types of landing areas, how to tackle an overhang, rappelling diagonally.
 Progress to rappelling without a safety rope.

-Timeline - a few sessions to many weeks or months.
+Timeline: A few sessions to many weeks or months.
 This is an essential skill but can be picked up quite easily.
-It is also a skill that is easy to get wrong, particularly when tired and not concentrating.
+It is also a skill that is easy to get wrong, particularly when tired and not concentrating so you need to practice it till it becomes muscle memory.

-Timeline - as much as possible so that everything becomes second nature.
+Timeline: Practice as much as possible so that every skill and muscle movement becomes second nature.

-Timeline - as much as possible so that everything becomes second nature.
+Timeline: Practice as much as possible so that every skill and muscle movement becomes second nature.

 It is an absolute necessity that you’ve been to high altitudes before.
-Even though we define high altitude as anything above 9000 ft., in this particular case, we’re talking about have multiple experiences above 20000ft. under your belt.
-Having had a 20000 ft. the experience will not spare you from the process of acclimatization again when you go for Everest for your body needs to acclimatize back to the original state once you’re back home.
+Even though we define high altitude as anything above 3000M, in this particular case, we’re talking about having multiple experiences above 6000M to your credit.
+Having had a 6000M experience will not spare you from the process of acclimatization again when you go for Everest for your body needs to acclimatize back to the original state once you’re back home.
 However, it’ll prepare you mentally and also give you an insight into how your body responds to high altitudes.
-It’ll be a plus if the feeling of breathlessness on exertion does not feel alien.
+It’s extremely helpful when the feeling of breathlessness on exertion does not feel alien.

-Even though you can get a permit for Mount Everest without having any certification, having an AMC certification is necessary for Indians to undertake an expedition to any technical peaks above 6000m in India.
-Since it’s a good idea to prepare for Everest by climbing multiple technical peaks within India and gradually increase your way up to 7000m peaks, it somehow becomes an indirect requirement for Indians to complete their AMC before they can confidently head out for an Everest expedition.
+Even though you can get a permit for Mount Everest without having any certification, having an AMC certification is necessary for Indians to undertake an expedition to any technical peaks above 6000M in India, as mandated by the Indian Mountaineering Foundation (IMF).
+Since it’s a good idea to prepare for Everest by climbing multiple technical peaks within India and gradually moving up to 7000M peaks, it in a way becomes an indirect requirement for Indians to complete their AMC before they can head out to touch the highest point on earth.

 Mount Everest : How to get there?